Software apps and online services

 [one of] the most innovative Alexa skills being created by Alexa developers.
 There’s a lot to be learned from the way these developers have solved coding and technical challenges to build something extraordinary.

 Using Raspbian, Python, and Chromecast with Echo Support, let us begin our journey through joining this forbidden love.

-The simple answer is "Not Only Raspberry Pi".
+The simple answer is "not only Raspberry Pi".
 You can run this script on any capable hardware, and the results will be the same.
-However, I chose the Raspberry Pi due to it's compatibility, as well as it's size, and portablility.
+However, I chose the Raspberry Pi due to it's compatibility, as well as it's size, and portability.

 How it's Made:

 All of this was written in Python.
 However, I used the module to assist me in connecting with the Chromecasts, and the module to assist in connecting to Databases.
 I used the "Alexa Color Expert" Example as a basis for the skill, writing from scratch all the functions.
 The rest is from scratch.

 - User starts session by asking Alexa "Launch/Ask/Run Chromecast"

 - User Tells Alexa Command (default response is to search YouTube)

 - Request is Parsed, then sent to MySQL Database hosted on Raspberry Pi

 - Python Script (also hosted on Rasp.
 Pi), then reads database, and runs corresponding command